-Re-fit the screw clamp assemblies and tighten the screws to firmly clamp the meter in place.
+Re-fit the U-Bracket and tighten the bracket screws to firmly clamp the meter in place.
+Check that the gasket is evenly pinched between the meter's front bezel and the enclosure front

 Ventilation

 There should be sufficient ventilation in the enclosure to ensure that the meter's case is always kept to less than 60C.